cyberholics/HyperTune/README.md

 # Use the tune_hyperparameters function to tune hyperparameters and obtain the best model
 best_model = tune_hyperparameters(model, param_grid, X_train, y_train, scoring='f1_macro')

-# The best_model is now the RandomForestClassifier with optimized hyperparameters
+# The best_model is now the RandomForestClassifier with optimised hyperparameters

 # You can use it for predictions
 y_pred = best_model.predict(X_test) ```